aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/presenter/_index.md

     * **Region** - Set to the region you want the workshop to be deployed (should be the same as where Cloud9 was launched)
     * **Hostname** - Enter the fully qualified domain name to use for workshop for the Route 53 hosted zone (e.g., `cdd.example.com`)

-1. From the terminal, bootstrap the CDK into the region (optional if you are already using CDK in that region):
+1. From the terminal, bootstrap the CDK into the region (optional if you are already using CDK in that region) with the command `cdk bootstrap`:

     ```bash
     cdk bootstrap